 - (c) If the motor is in storage for over three (3) months, refilling of some new oil should be undertaken before operation to prevent bearing damage due to dry friction.
 The oil level should be kept at the center of the oil gauge.
 If necessary, drain some oil after refilling. - (d) Motors that have been designed with anti-friction bearings for use with an oil mist lubrication system have been packed at the factory with a small amount of grease for short test runs.
 Continuous running should not be considered unless the oil mist system is installed and operating. - (e) Grease lubricant type - (1) The bearings have been well greased at the factory before delivery.
-However, regreasing is required if a significant period has elapsed between manufacture and use or while in storage for extended time.
-It is a good practice to always replenish and purge with fresh grease at start up. - (2) All motors with ZZ, or sealed bearings will have SHELL Alvania R3, or Multitemp SRL (Lithium base grease).
-Always check nameplate first.
-All motors with open regreasable bearings will have Mobil Polyrex EM (polyurea base grease).
+However, regreasing is required if a significant period has elapsed between manufacture and use or in storage - (2) All motors with ZZ bearings will have SHELL Alvania R3 (Lithium base grease).
+All motors with open bearings will have Polyrex EM (polyurea base grease).